-A content management system (CMS) is an application that is used to manage web content, allowing multiple contributors to create, edit and publish.
-Content in a CMS is typically stored in a database and displayed in a presentation layer based on a set of templates.
+A content management system (CMS) is an application that is used to manage content, allowing multiple contributors to create, edit and publish.
+Content in a CMS is typically stored in a database and displayed in a presentation layer based on a set of templates like a website.

-The following are the basic features of a CMS:
+The following are common features of a CMS:

 The second major advantage of a CMS is that it allows non-technical people who don’t know programming languages to easily create and manage their own web content.
-The WYSIWYG editors of a typical content management platform allows users to enter text and upload images without needing to know any HTML or CSS.
+The drag-and-drop editors of a typical content management platform allows users to enter text and upload images without needing to know any HTML or CSS (programming languages).

-When a company uses a CMS to publish its pages, it reduces its reliance on front-end engineers to make changes to the website, making it quicker and easier to publish new content.
+When a company uses a CMS to publish its web pages, it reduces its reliance on front-end developers to make changes to the website, making it quicker and easier to publish new web pages.

-While there are hundreds of CMS platforms, some of the more popular ones are listed below:
+While there are hundreds of CMS platforms, some of the more popular cms providers are listed below:

 You will need to begin by making a list of the business problems you are trying to solve as well as any specific requirements you may have.
 This will help you choose the right content management system – the one that supports your business requirements – rather than the most popular or well-liked.

 CMSs come in all shapes and sizes, each with its own set of features and benefits.
-Some are ideally suited for blogging; others may be tailored to ecommerce sites with features for pricing and accounting functionality.
+Some are ideally suited for bloggers; others may be tailored to ecommerce sites with features for pricing and online store functionality.
 Specifics will vary based on your company’s needs and resources.

-Here are some questions to consider in the evaluation process:
+Here are some questions to consider when picking the best CMS for your situation:

-If your company already uses a CRM, ERP or web analytics program, you’ll need to consider a CMS that integrates with existing online marketing software.
+If your company already uses a CRM, ERP or web analytics program, you’ll need to consider a CMS that has integrations with existing online marketing software.
 If you have developers in-house, a solid API and documentation might also be needed.

 The larger the company, the more removed the end user of the CMS will be from the person who implements it.
-Ideally, the system will be easy to use and intuitive, with features like a WYSIWYG drag-and-drop editor, which allows editors to edit digital content without knowing how to code.
+Ideally, the system's back-end will be user-friendly and intuitive, with features like a WYSIWYG drag-and-drop editor, which allows editors to edit digital content without knowing how to code.
 For the more advanced companies, who might want to build more than templates or needs a CMS for mobile apps, a headless CMS might be a good alternative.

 It is important to think about how people will get to your website.
-If being listed well on search engines (SEO) is important to your company, you will want a CMS that automatically handles basic on-page optimization tasks such as title tags, urls, alt tags on images, and a sound internal linking structure.
+If being listed well on search engines (SEO) is important to your company, you will want a CMS that has automation for basic on-page optimization tasks such as title tags, urls, alt tags on images, and a sound internal linking structure.
 Often CMS software has plugins to help manage these requirements.
 Practicing search engine optimization typically also helps your website's appearance on other platforms like social media and when visitors share links to your website.

-Some of the CMS platforms, particularly Wordpress and Drupal, come with very large developer communities.
+Some of the CMS platforms, particularly Wordpress and Drupal, come with very large open-source developer communities.
 The advantage to a sizable community is the amount of online help and documentation you will find on most aspects of customization.
 Optimizely Content Cloud also has a large and active forum for developers that might be able to help.